-excluding CPR candidates from motion vector derivation for these tools (subblock merge, mmvd, triangle partion)
+excluding CPR candidates from motion vector derivation for these tools (subblock merge, mmvd, triangle partition)

 apply bitstream conformance check to disallow the combinations at the decoder side

 In one particular case, if the current picture is the only reference picture for a slice, all motion vector predictors will exclude all CPR candidates, therefore none of the above coding modes can be used.
 The bitstream conformance check and decoder side operations seem to be unnecessary.